graphql/graphql.github.io/src/content/faq/General.md

 GraphQL clients can help you handle [queries, mutations,](/learn/queries/) and [subscriptions](https://spec.graphql.org/draft/#sec-Subscription) to a [GraphQL server](https://www.howtographql.com/advanced/1-server/).

+You don't need a specific client to work with GraphQL

 <!-- TODO -->

 This could be done manually, but it would require a lot of work depending on the amount of data you have.
 By utilizing the underlying structure of a GraphQL API, clients can abstract away some of these tedious processes.
 Features that can be automated include batching, caching, UI updates, build-time schema validation, and many more.